Lugano Summer School

 Workload, Class Schedule, Grading, Certificate, Credits

-LSS 2008 Workload The total workload of the Doctoral and Postdoctoral Summer School is about 45 hours within two weeks.
-Of these, some 25 hours will be taught classes (including exercises and discussions) and about 12 hours will be workshop sessions with the instructors (total of 37 hours of organized sessions).
-In addition, participants will be expected to do a minimum of about 8 hours of individual or group work in the form of assignments (readings, practical exercises, case work, essay writing, and preparation of short presentations).
-Participants electing to submit a publication will need to calculate additional time for essay writing.
+LSS 2012 Workload The total workload of the Doctoral and Postdoctoral Summer School is about 45-48 hours within two weeks.
+Of these, some 32-35 hours will be taught classes (including exercises, discussions, and coffee breaks).
+Participants will be expected to do a minimum of approximately 12-15 hours of individual or group work in the form of assignments (readings, practical exercises, case work, and short essays).
+Participants electing to submit a publication will need to calculate additional time for drafting their paper.

 Gran Giro del Lago - one of many boat tours on Lugano Lake

-Free Time A majority of afternoons will be free of classes, to give participants sufficient time for individual work (required readings and other assignments) as well as for sightseeing and other leisure activities.
-Saturday and Sunday of the weekend between the two weeks will also be free, so that participants can plan excursions.
+Free Time As a rule (with one exception), afternoons will be free of classes, to give participants sufficient time for individual work (required readings and other assignments) as well as for sightseeing and other leisure activities.
+A facultative boat excursion (included in the tuition fee) is planned for one of the first afternoons.
+Saturday and Sunday of the weekend between the two weeks of the Summer School will be free, so that participants can plan larger excursions.

 Grading In Doctoral Summer Schools and in Young Researcher' Conferences, there will be no grading of participants.
 In the other Summer Schools, grading is the rule and is mandatory for all participants who wish to receive a certificate or to earn academic credits (see below).
 Participants will be evaluated on the basis of their participation in class as well as individual and group assignments.
 Each professor will grade the participants for their work in that particular course.
 Presentations may be graded separately.
 All grades will be averaged to determine the final grade.
 Successful completion of the Summer School requires completion of all assignments in each course, resulting in at least a "Pass" level final grade.